-If you get this error when trying to launch an application it means that Zing was unable to reserve enough memory to launch the application.
+If you get this error when trying to launch an application it means that Azul Zulu Prime JVM was unable to reserve enough memory to launch the application.

-When you launch an application on Zing it reserves some of your system's RAM for its own use.
-At a minimum Zing will reserve a chunk of memory equal to your heap size (Xmx).
-If no other Zing apps are already running it will reserve an additional chunk of memory, usually about 7% of system RAM, for the Zing Contingency Memory and Pause Prevention pools.
+When you launch an application on Azul Zulu Prime JVM it reserves some of your system's RAM for its own use.
+At a minimum Azul Zulu Prime JVM will reserve a chunk of memory equal to your heap size (Xmx).
+If no other Azul Zulu Prime JVM apps are already running it will reserve an additional chunk of memory, usually about 7% of system RAM, for the Azul Zulu Prime JVM Contingency Memory and Pause Prevention pools.

-If Zing can't reserve all of the memory that it needs it will throw this error: Memory management: unable to fund java heap account and your application will terminate.
+If Azul Zulu Prime JVM can't reserve all of the memory that it needs it will throw this error: Memory management: unable to fund java heap account and your application won't start.

-Please take care when using the following on a production system if an application is already running in parallel on it as writing all file system cache content back to disk can take a long time and increase I/O load significantly!
+If no large other processes are occupying memory, then the cause of memory fragmentation might be a high usage activity of the Linux page cache (file system cache).
+In that situation you can tell the operating system to write back the cache to disk to free memory.
+Please take care when using the following on a production system if an application is already running in parallel on it as writing all file system cache content back to disk can take seconds to a few minutes on machines with hundreds of GBytes of RAM and temporarily increases I/O load significantly!

 To flush the page cache (file system cache):

 Since ZST 5.21.7 this situation is resolved much better with Azul Zulu Prime JVM automatically.
 Please consider upgrading the ZST component if you experience this problem often.
 ZST is available for download at http://www.azul.com/software-downloads-and-documents/.